FictionSmith/files/movies.md

 |Year|Movie|
 |---|---|
+1933 | King Kong
+1937 | Snow White and the Seven Dwarves
+1939 | The Wizard of Oz
+1940 | Pinocchio
+1942 | Bambi
+1950 | Cinderella
+1953 | Peter Pan
+1955 | Lady and the Tramp
+1956 | The Ten Commandments
+1959 | Sleeping Beauty
+1964 | Mary Poppins
+1965 | The Sound of Music
+1967 | The Jungle Book
-1980 | Star Wars: Episode V - The Empire Strikes Back 1981 | Raiders of the Lost Ark
+1977 | Star Wars: Episode IV - A New Hope<br/>Close Encounters of the Third Kind 1980 | Star Wars: Episode V - The Empire Strikes Back 1981 | Raiders of the Lost Ark
 1983 | Star Wars: Episode VI - Return of the Jedi